arangodb/docs/3.11/aql/functions-date.md

 The sort order of both is identical due to the sort properties of ISO date strings.
 You can't mix both types, numbers and strings, in a single attribute however.

-You can use [persistent indices](../indexing-persistent.html) with both date types.
+You can use [persistent indexes](../indexing-persistent.html) with both date types.
-When choosing string representations, you can work with string comparisons (less than, greater than etc.) to express time ranges in your queries while still utilizing persistent indices:
+When choosing string representations, you can work with string comparisons (less than, greater than etc.) to express time ranges in your queries while still utilizing persistent indexes:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline working_with_date_time